Boost Calcium Intake with This Nifty Powder

 I've been on a smoothie kick for breakfast lately.
 It's one of the few meals of the day that I feel like I can load up on fruits and veggies without having to force it.
 Not only do I just feel healthier when I eat them, but I love how smoothies make an awesome base for adding other vitamins and minerals to my diet.

 Calcium is one of those minerals that's important for bodily processes but can be tricky to get enough of the old-fashioned way.
 It's found in leafy greens and broccoli, but you need to eat a lot of them to see any noticeable benefits.
-And supplementation isn't always a perfect solution, either.
-Over the counter calcium supplements can be rough on the stomach and difficult to absorb.
+Supplementation isn't always a perfect solution, either, as over the counter calcium supplements can be rough on the stomach and difficult to absorb.

 Whole-food sources of calcium, on the other hand, are a totally different story.